Apoorv0112/Bank-Marketing/README.md

    There are two datasets:
       1) bank-full.csv with all examples, ordered by date (from May 2008 to November 2010).
-      2) bank.csv with 10% of the examples (4521), randomly selected from bank-full.csv.
-   The smallest dataset is provided to test more computationally demanding machine learning algorithms (e.g. SVM).

   The classification goal is to predict if the client will subscribe a term deposit (variable y).

 5. Number of Instances: 45211 for bank-full.csv (4521 for bank.csv)